Businesses in Washington

 1209 F Street, NW, established by Sewell A. Reeves.

-That address was long associated with grocers.
-From 1877 to 1894, George Kennedy maintained a grocery store there.
-By 1895, Kennedy had relocated his store and Nathan A. Poole took over the premises for his grocery store.
 The next year, Sewell A. Reeves and John Poole were operating the grocery as the Poole and Reeves Company.
 On December 10 of that year, Sewell married Zoe E. Poole, no doubt related to Nathan or John Poole.

 Poole and Reeves remained in business until 1898 when Reeves became the sole owner and redirected his business interests to include chocolate dipped candy and bakery products.
-Eventually, Reeve’s dropped the “grocery” business altogether and operated only the candy store and bakery.
+Eventually, Reeves dropped the 'grocery' business altogether and operated only the candy store and bakery.
 Later, a lunch counter was added.

 Sewell Reeves died December 4, 1941, at age 75.
 The bakery business was left to his son Algernon Poole Reeves.
 When Algernon died in 1962, his son John W. Reeves took over the bakery.
 In January 1966, John sold the business to the Four Boys Corporation, headed by George and Edward Abraham.
 The Reeves family retained ownership of the building.
 At the time the business was sold, many of the Reeves employees had worked there for years, some for more than 40 years, and Four Boys agreed to keep them employed.
 Four Boys eventually sold the business to Joseph Glorioso.
 Both Four Boys and Glorioso operated under the Reeves name.